Disintermediation

 What is disintermediation?

-Disintermediation is especially common in digital commerce, where online platforms make it easier for brands to connect directly with their audience.
+Disintermediation is especially common in digital commerce, where modern ecommerce platforms, mobile apps, and social commerce channels make it easier than ever for brands to reach customers without an intermediary in between.

 What does disintermediation mean for businesses?

 Disintermediation gives brands full control over their marketing, pricing, distribution, and customer data.
-It’s especially relevant for subscription and DTC brands that want to build strong customer relationships without relying on third-party platforms like Amazon or big-box retailers.
+It is especially relevant for subscription and DTC brands that want to build strong customer relationships without relying on third-party platforms like Amazon or big-box retailers, which take a margin and own the customer relationship by default.

 What is the disintermediation business model?

-The disintermediation business model refers to a strategy where companies bypass traditional intermediaries, like wholesalers, retailers, or agents, and sell directly to customers.
-This is often done using digital channels such as ecommerce websites, mobile apps, or social media platforms.
-The goal is to build a direct connection with consumers, reduce costs, and gain more control over the customer experience and pricing.
+The disintermediation business model is a strategy where companies bypass traditional intermediaries (wholesalers, retailers, agents, marketplaces) and sell directly to customers through digital channels such as their own ecommerce site, a mobile app, or social platforms.
+The goal is to build a direct connection with consumers, reduce distribution costs, and gain more control over the customer experience and pricing.
+The opposite movement, where intermediaries reappear in the chain, is known as reintermediation.

 Why is disintermediation growing in ecommerce?

-• Brands get direct access to customer data
+• Brands get direct access to first-party customer data, which improves targeting, personalization, and lifetime value.

-• It improves speed to market and customer feedback loops
+• It improves speed to market and shortens customer feedback loops.

-• It enables more control over branding and customer service
+• It enables more control over branding, packaging, and customer service.

 Disintermediation example:

 A skincare company traditionally sold its products through beauty retailers.
-Now, it launches its own Shopify store and subscription program, delivering directly to consumers.
-That’s disintermediation in action, cutting out the retail middleman.
+Now, it launches its own Shopify store and subscription program, shipping refills directly to customers on a recurring schedule.
+That is disintermediation in action: the retail middleman is gone, and the brand owns the order, the data, and the renewal.
+Brands like Warby Parker, Dollar Shave Club, and Casper followed the same playbook in eyewear, grooming, and mattresses.

 Driftcharge Tip